siamakn/temp-nomad-onboarding-workshop/docs/Module4/M4_1_getting_started/M4_1_2_preparing_north.md

 In this section, you will learn how to access and use the Jupyter Notebook interface via the NOMAD Remote Tools Hub (NORTH).
 Follow these steps to get started:

-1. Begin by visiting the [NOMAD homepage](https://nomad-lab.eu/nomad-lab/).
+1. Begin by visiting the [NOMAD homepage](https://nomad-lab.eu/nomad-lab/){:target="_blank"}.
 Once there, open NOMAD to reach the main interface.

 2. Navigate to the 'ANALYZE' section, which you'll find at the top of the page.
-Here, click on `'NOMAD Remote Tools Hub'` to access the remote tools available to you.
+Here, click on **NOMAD Remote Tools Hub** to access the remote tools available to you.
 ![ANALYZE Section](../images/1.png)

 3. To use NORTH, you need to be logged in.
 Click on 'LOGIN / REGISTER' to proceed.
 If you are not yet registered, now is the right the time to join the NOMAD community.